bradallenfisher/dmd-course-materials/practice/linear_narrative.md

 ## Themes

 - Breakfast
-- Your trip to the store
+- Trip to the store
-- That time you failed
+- That time I failed
+- Learning the ropes
 -